 7 nights in hotel (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home for your flight to Barcelona.
-On arrival we transfer to the Costa Brava, where we stay at Hotel Monterrey Roses (4T).
-Both hotels are a very short walk away from the town’s long, wide sandy beach.
+On arrival we transfer to the Costa Brava, where we stay at Hotel Monterrey Roses (4T), a very short walk away from the town’s long, wide sandy beach.

 This morning we board a boat for a cruise along the coast to Cadaqués.
 The hour-long journey takes us alongside spectacular cliffs speckled with caves and vegetation.
 On reaching Cadaqués, a guide will take us on a tour.
 This small, white-chalked fishing town, flanked by mountains, was the birthplace of the famous surrealist artist Salvador Dalí, who has been remembered around the city with reproductions of his paintings and a bronze statue on the seashore.
 Many other artists have been drawn here by its bohemian chic and wonderful landscape, including Picasso and Henri Matisse; and many art galleries and workshops fill the streets today.
 We have a little time at leisure in Cadaqués before we make the return trip to Roses for an afternoon at leisure.

 France is little more than 30 miles from our base in Roses, so today we take this opportunity to cross the border and continue to Béziers, one of Europe’s oldest towns.
 Our guide will offer an insight into this quiet gem as we explore, and take a boat along the Canal du Midi.
 This waterway was a major engineering achievement at the time of its creation, during the French Revolution.
 As you enjoy lunch on board, you can also enjoy views of medieval bridges, delightful villages and lovely countryside.